gh0x0st/Invoke-PSObfuscation/readme.md

 ## Dedicated Payloads

 As part of my on going work with PowerShell obfuscation, I am building out scripts that produce dedicated payloads that utilize this framework.
 These have helped to save me time and hope you find them useful as well.
-You can find these within their own folders within this repository.
+You can find them within their own folders at the root of this repository.

 1. Get-ReverseShell
 2. Get-DownloadCradle